Call us 203-307-5500

 When you choose a Reggio Emilia inspired preschool, you’re not just picking a place for your child to spend their day.
 You’re choosing an environment designed to nurture their growth in every way.
 This approach goes beyond memorizing letters and numbers; it focuses on developing curious, confident, and kind human beings who are prepared for kindergarten and for life.
 The benefits are deeply woven into every activity and interaction, helping your child build a strong foundation for the years ahead.
 Let’s look at some of the incredible ways your child will benefit from this unique educational philosophy.

-Sparks Creativity and Critical Thinking
+Develops Creative and Critical Thinking Skills

 At its heart, the Reggio Emilia approach sees children as strong, smart, and naturally curious.
 It believes children are the main characters in their own learning story.
 Instead of simply being told information, your child will be encouraged to ask questions, explore theories, and find answers for themselves.
 Teachers act as guides, posing thoughtful questions that challenge children to think more deeply.
 Whether they’re investigating why leaves change color or designing a bridge out of blocks, they are learning how to observe, experiment, and solve problems.
 This hands-on, inquiry-based process builds a powerful foundation for creative and critical thinking that will serve them throughout their lives.

-Builds Confidence and Independence
+Encouraging Confidence and Independence

 Imagine a classroom where your child’s ideas are not just heard, but celebrated and used as the starting point for new adventures.
 That’s the reality in a Reggio-inspired school.
 Children learn to trust their own ideas and choices because their thoughts are valued.
 When a child’s question about shadows leads to a week-long investigation with flashlights and puppets, they learn that their curiosity matters.
 This validation is incredibly empowering.
 It helps children see themselves as capable individuals with important contributions to make.
 Our exceptional educators are trained to foster this environment, helping your child develop the self-assurance they need to take initiative and become a confident, independent learner.